AlexaforMuggles/100-days-of-code/r1-log.md

 **Learnings:**
 Lots of my syntax problems can be solved by adding the word "return" to the code block.
+Also it occurred to me that I could start coding something more complex and just include as much logic and content as I know and use placeholders where I specify what exactly needs to be added (or at least what I know and possibly what I need to learn).

 **Thoughts:**
 Felt nice to know what to do.
 Apparently I do remember a few of the basics.
 If it were this easy all the time it would be boring but to have a few easier days peppered in between can be motivating.